efficios/ctf/common-trace-format-specification.md

 };
 ~~~

+Within the stream event context, event context, and event payload,
-For a N-bit integer type referring to a clock, if the integer overflows
+fields of N-bit integer type referring to a clock, if the integer overflows
 compared to the N low order bits of the clock prior value found in the
 same stream, then it is assumed that one, and only one, overflow
 occurred.
 It is therefore important that events encoding time on a small